-- Malicious staff – these are people who deliberately compromise a system for monetary gain by stealing intellectual property, sabotage or simply revenge.
-An employee with full admin access to critical parts of a system can wreck havoc in an organization.
+- Malicious staff – these are people who deliberately compromise a system for monetary gain by stealing intellectual property, sabotage, or simply revenge.
+An employee with full admin access to critical parts of a system can wreak havoc in an organization.
 The only way to mitigate against such risk is to ensure no single employee has complete access to critical portions of IT infrastructure.
-A system of checks and balances should also be implemented such as the using the Maker-Checker principle of authorization in computer systems.
+A system of checks and balances should also be implemented such as using the Maker-Checker principle of authorization in computer systems.

 - Exploited staff – staff can also be tricked or coerced into giving away passwords and other critical information.
 To mitigate against this, all staff in an organization should be trained on the latest social engineering tricks used by hackers.
 Training should be regular and made compulsory.
 To mitigate against morale hazards, employee audits should be conducted regularly to ensure employees are not targeted for extortion or enticement.